Photon Propagation and Black Hole Imaging in Kruglov Nonlinear Electrodynamics: Introduction

-In this work, we focus on quantifying the impact of the parameter $q$ on observable optical signatures arising from the modification to photon geodesics.
-The most direct observational consequences of such modifications are represented in the deflection angle of light and the BH shadow, which constitute the primary focus of our analysis.
-We compute the photon deflection angle and trajectories fully numerically, without relying on analytical approximations.
-In addition, we investigate the appearance of thin accretion disk models surrounding the BH in order to assess how NLED-induced modifications affect BH imaging.
+In this work, we investigate the effective null geodesic structure associated with BHs in Kruglov nonlinear electrodynamics and its consequences.
+We focus particularly on the role of the parameter $q$ in shaping photon trajectories, photon spheres, and relativistic image formation.
+Using fully numerical calculations, we analyze light deflection, BH shadows, and accretion-disk images within the effective geometry framework.
 This paper is organized as follows.
-In Sec.~\ref{sec:Kruglov} we briefly review the Kruglov electrodynamics and its solution to the Einstein Field Equation.
-In Sec.~\ref{sec. null geodesic} we discus the effective geometry and the corresponding photon sphere.
-In Sec.~\ref{sec:deflection} we will calculate the deflection angle of BH.
-In Sec.~\ref{sec:shadow} we calculate the shadow radius and plot it against the EHT constraints of $1 \sigma$ and $2 \sigma$.
-Finally, we summarize our findings in Sec.~\ref{sec:conc}.
+In Sec.~\ref{sec:Kruglov} we review Kruglov electrodynamics and the corresponding BH solution.
+In Sec.~\ref{sec. null geodesic} we discuss the effective geometry and the associated photon spheres.
+In Sec.~\ref{sec:deflection} we analyze photon deflection and null trajectories.
+In Sec.~\ref{sec:shadow} we study the BH shadow and accretion-disk images, and compare the resulting shadow radius with current horizon-scale observational constraints.
+Finally, we summarize our results in Sec.~\ref{sec:conc}.